U.S. TV networks prepare to deliver results of an unprecedented election

 Networks will be showcasing their investments in more polling, deeper data analysis, and additional reporting on the mechanics of voting, voting integrity and misinformation.

-ViacomCBS Inc.-owned VIACA.O CBS News will broadcast its Election Night coverage from Times Square for the first time, with primetime coverage beginning at 7:00 p.m.
-EST. The network will use four high-resolution LED video walls to display real-time data, maps, results and video feeds from around the country.
+ViacomCBS Inc.-owned VIACA.O CBS News is broadcasting its Election Night coverage from Times Square for the first time.
+The network is using four high-resolution LED video walls to display real-time data, maps, results and video feeds from around the country.

-CNN will begin its coverage at 4:00 p.m.
-EST on Tuesday, with correspondent John King reporting live from the network’s “Magic Wall,” along with political director David Chalian, who will cover exit polls.

-Comcast Corp-owned CMCSA.O NBC News' coverage will begin at 7:00 p.m.
-EST, lasting until at least 4 a.m., and as long as the race continues.
-The network will rely on more than 100 NBC News journalists for its coverage.
+NBC News' coverage will last until at least 4 a.m., and as long as the race continues.
+The network is relying on more than 100 NBC News journalists for its coverage.
 Its “Decision Desk” will make projections when there is 99.5 percent statistical confidence in the result.

-Walt Disney Co’s DIS.N ABC News will begin its primetime coverage at 7 p.m.
-EST, with anchor George Stephanopoulos leading coverage from New York.
+Walt Disney Co’s DIS.N ABC News began its primetime coverage at 7 p.m.
+EST, with anchor George Stephanopoulos reporting from New York.

-Fox News is airing an eight-hour-long live special “Fox News Democracy 2020: Election Coverage,” beginning at 6 p.m.
-EST; additional coverage will continue until 9 a.m.
+Fox News is airing an eight-hour-long live special “Fox News Democracy 2020: Election Coverage;” additional coverage will continue until 9 a.m.

 ((helen.coster@thomsonreuters.com; Twitter: @hcoster))